 Residents of on-campus housing will be financially responsible for any damages that occur to residential property as provided in applicable University policies, procedures, rules, and regulations.
 Charges are assigned equally to all occupants of the designated room, floor, building(s), or residential area, unless those responsible for the damage are determined by the University or assume the charge.
-Housing fines are assessed monthly but no later than January for the previous fall semester and June for the previous spring semester.
+Fall semester housing fines are assessed in January; spring semester fines are assessed in June.